 - 1. Paramedic program application - 2.
 Completion of all required pre-requisite courses with a grade of "C" or higher - 3.
 Pre-requisite courses in-progress during the application process with a mid-term grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 4.
-Completion of the FISDAP Paramedic Entrance Exam within the last year - 5.
-A minimum cumulative GPA of 2.5 - 6.
+A minimum cumulative GPA of 2.5 - 5.
 Proof of an Arkansas EMT-B or EMT-A license